Most children like to have a pet. Are you considering on introducing a new member to the family? What are the best pets for your kids?

 2. Birds

 If your child wants a long-term pet that does not demand regular interaction, birds might be a good idea.
-Birds are known to live a very long time and can possibly even outlive you.
-They can are capable to treat you and your child as one of their ‘flock’.
-Hand raised birds make the best pets with good temperament.
+Birds are known to live a longer life compared to traditional pets like cats and dogs and can even outlive you.
+They are capable of treating you and your child as one of their “flock.”Hand-raised birds make the best pets with good temperaments.
 It is important to remember that they are sensitive to sudden changes in temperature and diet.

-Bird ownership of your kids should be supervised.
-Seven years of age is the ideal time for kids to rear a bird.
+Bird ownership of your children should be supervised.
+Older children, at least seven years of age, are the ideal time for kids to rear a bird.
 It does, however, depend on your child’s maturity and the particular breed.
 The following birds should fit in well with your family:

 - Budgie